luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 - turn off notifications;
 - remove any unnecessary services running in the background (e.g., web server, file sharing, etc.);
 - disconnect the computer from the internet since it's not required for our experiment

+#### Warmup

+Before beginning the experiment we perform a warmup procedure.
+This procedure is used to warmup the CPU to ensure fairness throughout the experiment as starting with a cool CPU which later warms up can skew the results.
+This is because having heat increases the resistance of an electrical circuit meaning more energy is required for the same amount of work.
+Therefore beginning with an already hot CPU helps prevent this.

+Our warmup procedure consists of running multiple fibonacci sequences for 5 minutes on all CPU cores.

+#### Running the experiement

+After ensuring the computer is in "Zen mode" and that our CPU is warm we can begin running our experiment.
+The experiment performs the following actions:

+1. Launches an editor
+2. Begins measuring energy consumption using Energi Bridge
+3. Types 50 characters
+4. Closes the editor
+5. Stops measuring energy consumption
+6. Wait for 1 minute
+7. Repeat

+The aforementioned sequence is repeated 30 times for each of the four editors we selected making a total of 120 measuremenets.

 ## Results